Extreme (Extreme album)

 Extreme is the first studio album by the American glam metal band Extreme, released in 1989 by A&M Records.
 The album reached No. 80 on the Billboard 200, and produced the minor Mainstream Rock hit "Kid Ego".
-The single "Play with Me" is featured on the soundtrack for the comedy film Bill & Ted's Excellent Adventure, an opening episode of season 4 of Stranger Things, and the 2007 rhythm game, Guitar Hero Encore: Rocks the 80s.
+The single "Play with Me" is featured on the soundtrack for the comedy film Bill & Ted's Excellent Adventure, the opening episode of Stranger Things 4, and the 2007 rhythm game, Guitar Hero Encore: Rocks the 80s.